-One big lesson I have learned through minimalism and starting a homestead is that living environmentally friendly needs to be a priority.
+One big lesson I have learned through minimalism and starting a homestead is that living in an eco-friendly home needs to be a priority.

 The Earth is a precious resource that keeps us all alive and nourished, but it is also something we take for granted.
-Many think that they cannot make a difference, and that simply is not the case.
+Many people believe that they cannot make a difference, and that simply is not the case.

 With small changes, big impacts are made.
 Just think of how the internet has evolved over the years.
 I remember AOL being my internet connection and waiting 15-20 minutes for webpages to load.